The Complete Guide to At-Home STD Tests

 They offer three different options: the Full Control Kit (for male and female) tests for gonorrhea, chlamydia, syphilis, hepatitis C, and HIV, and requires a throat, rectal, and urine sample; the Healthy Women's Kit tests for gonorrhea, chlamydia, trichomoniasis, syphilis, and HIV, and requires a throat and vaginal swab; the Covered with the Basics kit can test for gonorrhea, chlamydia, syphilis, and HIV, and only requires a urine sample.

-All three kits are delivered directly to your home and include everything they need in order to collect their samples, including a prepaid envelope to ship them back.
+All three kits home STD kits are delivered directly to your front door and include everything they need in order to collect their samples, including a prepaid envelope to ship them back.
 After the test is analyzed, a clinical physician from Nurx will reach out to you within seven business days to discuss their results.
-Whether you pay with or without insurance, you'll also be charged a $12 medical consultation fee, which includes unlimited access to the Nurx medical team.
+Whether you pay with or without insurance, you'll also be charged a $15 medical consultation fee, which includes unlimited access to the Nurx medical team.
 If you test positively, a Nurx medical provider can prescribe you an antibiotic treatment.
 For STIs that require in-person treatment (such as HIV or hepatitis B and C), Nurx will do a "warm handoff" to make sure they get connected with a nearby clinic.
+(And if you do get a positive result, don't despair; here's Exactly What to Do If You Get a Positive STI Diagnosis.)

 The quickie facts: